The Student Room GroupThe Student Room Group

 • Leadership and management

-Assessment methods: Modules are assessed through course work and work-based learning.
-A variety of learning opportunities are offered including practical activities, role plays, work-based learning, written assignments, presentations and reflective portfolios.
+Modules are assessed through course work and work-based learning, using practical activities, role plays, assignments, presentations and reflective portfolios.

 Source: Chesterfield College